22.–24.05.2024 #polismobility

 Local public transport & mobility services

-Tomorrow’s urban mobility will be multimodal, digitally connected, sustainable, efficient – and, above all, simple and affordable.
-It is contributing to creating more human-scale cities through the positive modal shift.
-Given the high levels of congestion, emissions and noise pollution, this has a direct and tangible effect on quality of life in urban society.
+The urban mobility of the future will be multimodal, digitally connected, sustainable, efficient – and, above all, simple and affordable.
+It contributes to creating more human-scale cities through a positive modal shift.
+Given the high levels of congestion, emissions and noise pollution, this has a direct and tangible effect on the urban quality of life.

-Pioneering technologies, concepts and business models are merging to create a new idea of being on the move in urban spaces, challenging traditional structures and opening up new business models.
-The key to efficient, sustainable and shared mobility lies in intermodality: it combines existing public transport and innovative mobility alternatives into a diverse network that can be flexibly combined.

-Transport planning: cooperation is needed to find solutions

-Theme Local public transport & mobility services | polisMOBILITY

 Groundbreaking technologies, concepts and business models are converging into a new idea of mobility in urban space.
 They are challenging established structures and opening up new business models.
-The key to an efficient, “clean” and shared mobility lies in its intermodality: It unites existing means of public transport and innovative mobility alternatives in a diversified network that can be flexibly combined.
-The essential provision of public mobility is transforming with technological change and society’s needs.
+The key to an efficient, sustainable and shared mobility lies in its intermodality: it unites existing means of public transport and innovative mobility alternatives in a diversified network that can be flexibly combined.

+Transport planning: cooperation is called for when seeking solutions

+Theme Local public transport & mobility services | polisMOBILITY

+The basic provision of public mobility is transforming with technological change and the needs of society.
 Booking platforms for smart, intermodal connections should offer real alternatives to the car – but they also call for a new dovetailing of supply chains and market logics.
-A new way of thinking that transcends former boundaries is needed: Cities and their surrounding regions still often do not see commuting as a joint problem whose impact they can manage only by adopting cooperative solutions. polisMOBILITY reveals the intersections between these issues and supports stakeholders in building future-proof alliances.
+A new way of thinking that transcends former boundaries is needed: cities and surrounding rural areas still all too often do not see commuting as a joint problem whose impact they can manage only by adopting cooperative solutions. polisMOBILITY reveals the intersections between these issues and supports stakeholders in building future-proof alliances.

 Innovative solutions for private & public transport